enkday/prizepicks-scraper/custom-gpt-config.md

 - Weather/time: for outdoor games with wind >15mph or heavy precip, downgrade passing/FG props; note rest/travel/back-to-backs where relevant.
 - Freshness: if scrapedDate >12h, warn and avoid Greens unless user confirms line.
 - Game time sanity: assume CST.
 If now > startTime + 10 minutes, treat props as live/expired (do not present as future).
 If startTime is missing or looks off vs today’s date, flag the data as unreliable and ask permission before using.
+- Date sanity: never present a prop as “upcoming” if its start date is < today in CST.
+If start date is today but time already passed, mark as live/expired.
+If scrapedDate is not today for the sport/day being requested, warn and avoid Greens unless user confirms.

 OUTPUT:
 Prop Grades Table: